kgram/webpack-node-dev/README.md

 The only flag possible is `-c`/`--config`.
 This is used to specify the webpack config file used.
 Default is `webpack.config.js`.

+Configuration can be specified as `nodeDev` in the webpack config-file.

 ## Running programatically

 The only export is a function for starting webpack in watch-mode and running/monitoring the node process.
 It takes the webpack config object as argument.
-A second argument can be added with settings to avoid poluting the webpack config.
+Configuration can be specified as `nodeDev` in the webpack config-file or as a second argument to the function.

 ```typescript
 const nodeDev = require('webpack-node-dev')